Harmony (color): Relationship

-In addition, given that humans can perceive over 2.8 million different hues, it has been suggested that the number of possible color combinations is virtually infinite thereby implying that predictive color harmony formulae are fundamentally unsound.
+In addition, given that humans can perceive over 2.8 million different colors, it has been suggested that the number of possible color combinations is virtually infinite thereby implying that predictive color harmony formulae are fundamentally unsound.
 Despite this, many color theorists have devised formulae, principles or guidelines for color combination with the aim being to predict or specify positive aesthetic response or "color harmony".
 Color wheel models have often been used as a basis for color combination principles or guidelines and for defining relationships between colors.
 Some theorists and artists believe juxtapositions of complementary color will produce strong contrast, a sense of visual tension as well as "color harmony"; while others believe juxtapositions of analogous colors will elicit positive aesthetic response.
 Color combination guidelines suggest that colors next to each other on the color wheel model (analogous colors) tend to produce a single-hued or monochromatic color experience and some theorists also refer to these as "simple harmonies".
 In addition, split complementary color schemes usually depict a modified complementary pair, with instead of the "true" second color being chosen, a range of analogous hues around it are chosen, i.e. the split complements of red are blue-green and yellow-green.
 A triadic color scheme adopts any three colors approximately equidistant around a color wheel model.
 Feisner and Mahnke are among a number of authors who provide color combination guidelines in greater detail.

 Color combination formulae and principles may provide some guidance but have limited practical application.
 This is because of the influence of contextual, perceptual and temporal factors which will influence how color/s are perceived in any given situation, setting or context.
 Such formulae and principles may be useful in fashion, interior and graphic design, but much depends on the tastes, lifestyle and cultural norms of the viewer or consumer.